 Program Learning Objectives

-- Demonstrate understanding of the relationships between social justice and environmental issues.
+- Demonstrate understanding of the relationships between social justice and environmental problems in local, national and global contexts.

 Environmental Studies is currently open to all students admitted through the University admissions process.